BoredHackerBlog/remotebrowserrunner/README.md

 - visit yourip:8888, login with admin/changeme and use the webui to request a container

 ## modifications
-- You can change worker.py and add code to make sure a limited number of containers can run
 - app.py, html templates, and worker.py can be modified so you can let the user define how long they need the container for and also pass other variables (URL, proxy, etc...)
 - You may be able to have multiple gluetun network and have the container join 2 diff networks (one with caddy & one with gluetun) (untested)
 - app.py, html templates, and worker.py can be modified to let the user start/stop container instead of doing time-based stop (or in addition to)